 “So grateful,” she captioned the post.
 “It's been quite the journey.
 So many ups and downs.
 So many times I wanted to relapse but sat on my hands and begged God to relieve the obsession.
 I'm so proud of myself but I couldn't have done it without my higher power (God), my family, friends, and everyone else who supported me.
 Feeling humbled and joyful today.
 Thank you guys for sticking by my side and believing in me.”

 Lovato checked into a rehabilitation facility in 2011.
 Since then, she has used her platform to deliver honest messages about substance abuse, eating disorders, anxiety, depression, and bipolar disorder.

-When she was 9 years old.
+In a candid interview with American Way in June 2016, she said she started binging when she was just 9 years old.
 By age 12, she was purging and also cutting her arms.
 Then in her teen years, Lovato's career took off—a starring role in the Disney film Camp Rock, a solo album, her own Disney sitcom—and the success was overwhelming.
 She began using alcohol, cocaine, and the opioid OxyContin.
 “I lived fast and I was going to die young,” Lovato told American Way.

 Her turning point: punching a backup dancer in the face while on tour with the Jonas Brothers.
 Lovato left the tour to seek treatment, first for her bulimia and newly diagnosed bipolar disorder; then for her substance abuse problem.
 "Once I started eating again, the other issues got worse," she explained.
 "It was like whack-a-mole."